NWadugodapitiya/Campus-Website/README.md

 ## 🚀 Features
 - **Homepage**: A dynamic landing page with highlights about the campus.
-- **About Page**: Information about the institution's history, mission, and vision.
-- **Departments Page**: Overview of the academic departments and faculties.
-- **Events Page**: Display upcoming events, workshops, and seminars.
-- **Gallery**: Browse images showcasing campus life and facilities.
-- **Contact Page**: Provide contact details and a simple inquiry form.

 ## 🛠️ Technologies Used
 - **Frontend**: HTML, CSS, JavaScript, Bootstrap